-Canalevia-CA1 has a novel mechanism of action that normalizes the water influx into the intestinal lumen that can improve the quality of life for the dog.
+Canalevia-CA1 has a novel mechanism of action that normalizes the fluid influx into the intestinal lumen that can improve the quality of life for the dog.

 HOW Canalevia-CA1 WORKS

-Canalevia-CA1 treats CID by modulating the hypersecretion of Cl- in diarrhea and normalizes water influx into the intestinal lumen.
-Secretory diarrhea (intestinal fluid secretion) is driven by active transepithelial Cl- secretion, which creates the electrochemical force for paracellular Na+ secretion and the osmotic driving force for transcellular water secretion.
+Canalevia-CA1 treats CID by modulating the hypersecretion of Cl in diarrhea and normalizes fluid influx into the intestinal lumen.
+Secretory diarrhea (intestinal fluid secretion) is driven by active transepithelial Cl secretion, which creates the electrochemical force for paracellular Na+ secretion and the osmotic driving force for transcellular fluid secretion.

-Crofelemer, the active ingredient in Canalevia-CA1, normalizes the hypersecretion of both the cyclic adenosine monophosphate (cAMP)-stimulated cystic fibrosis transmembrane conductance regulator (CFTR) chloride (Cl-) channel and the calcium-activated Cl- channel (CaCC) at the luminal membrane of intestinal enterocytes.
-Disregulation of the CFTR and CaCC channels increases the osmotic gradient and causes excessive water influx into the lumen, resulting in secretory diarrhea.
+Crofelemer in Canalevia-CA1 normalizes the hypersecretion of both the cyclic adenosine monophosphate (cAMP)-stimulated cystic fibrosis transmembrane conductance regulator (CFTR) chloride (Cl ) channel and the calcium-activated Cl channel (CaCC) at the luminal membrane of intestinal enterocytes.
+Disregulation of the CFTR and CaCC channels increases the osmotic gradient and causes excessive fluid influx into the lumen, resulting in secretory diarrhea.

 Crofelemer acts within the lumen of the GI tract, targeting channels on the luminal membrane of epithelial cells lining the intestine.

 CID is a multifactorial process that leads to luminal electrolyte imbalance including chloride ion hypersecretion by chloride channels.
-Increased luminal chloride pulls more sodium into the lumen and results in excessive water secretion.
+Increased luminal chloride pulls more sodium into the lumen and results in excessive fluid secretion.

-Canalevia-CA1 modulates the hypersecretion of chloride channels and normalizes water influx into the intestinal lumen.
+Canalevia-CA1 modulates the hypersecretion of chloride ion channels and normalizes fluid influx into the intestinal lumen.

 HOW Canalevia-CA1 ACTS LOCALLY IN THE GI TRACT